Personal, Social and Health Education (PSHE)

 - Career: including enterprise, employability and economic understanding

 The STAGS policies for PSHE and RSHE education are available to download below.

 Relationships and Sex Education and Health Education from 2020

 In PSHE, the students will be developing valuable life skills.
 They will be learning about keeping safe, reducing risk and developing employability skills for use in the real world.
 Students are also given the time to develop opinions and be given a platform to discuss and present ideas in a learning environment.

 STAGS is fully compliant with the 2020 Statutory Duty to provide Relationships and Sex Education and Health Education (RSHE).

-To see our programme for RSHE please click here.
+To see an overview of our programme for RSHE please click here

 For a list of proposed dates of when each topic will be studied please click here.
 (Please note that this is subject to change based on the learning needs of our students)